mehulagg/gitlab/doc/user/application_security/dast/index.md

 #### Verify based on presence of an element

-When `DAST_BROWSER_AUTH_VERIFICATION_SELECTOR` is configured, the page displayed in the browser tab is searched for an element described by the selector in the CI/CD variable.
+When `DAST_AUTH_VERIFICATION_SELECTOR` is configured, the page displayed in the browser tab is searched for an element described by the selector in the CI/CD variable.
 If no element is found, authentication is deemed to be unsuccessful.

 For example: